MLInsightLab/MLInsightLab/README.md

-# Open Data Science Platform (ODSP)
+# MLInsightLab

-This project is a comprehensive Docker Compose setup for an Open Data Science Platform (ODSP).
-It integrates multiple services, including Dask, Jupyter, MLFlow, a model server, and Nginx, to provide a robust environment for data science, machine learning, and model management.
+This project is a comprehensive Docker Compose setup for MLInsightLab.
+It integrates multiple services, including Dask, Jupyter, MLFlow, a model server, and Nginx, providing a robust environment for data science, machine learning, and model management.

 ## Capabilities